northrivergeo/NAIP_Imagery_for_QGIS/README.md

 Usage
 ========
 These files were create to be loaded into QGIS.
-Tested on 3.4 and 3.10
+Tested on 3.28

 1. Open QGIS 3.x
 2. Open the Data Source Manager.